MU001999/codeex/design patterns/Lab_3/Report.md

 ## 2. Overall Design

+There are some overall descriptions for classes I designed.

 ### 2.1 Devices

 There is an abstract base class Device for all devices and three concrete classes named InternetCard, Ram and SoundCard, which extend Device.
 Each device will have its own methods for reading or executing.